andrew-johnson-4/probably.lm/README.md

 * `x and y` from the above example creates a new compound dynamically from the existing belief chain or roots supplied
 * learning can backpropagate information towards the roots
 * non-default activation functions can be implemented as adverbs `a and b @sigmoid`
+* can performance be good enough for active learning?

 Goals:
 * maybe this will be the first major non-core library for LM/LSTS